thibaultCha/ECE_node_metrics/README.md

 - 30 minutes sessions tolerent to server restart
 - Access to a user's metrics if authenticated (and not other users' metrics)

-### Other personal work with Node.js
+### Other personal work with Node.js (Thibault)

-Strictly for personal reasons, here are some of my recent work on Node.js on which I think you might be interested to have a look:
+On a strictly personal plan, here are some of my recent work on Node.js on which I think you might be interested to have a look:

 **[Reminders](https://github.com/thibaultCha/Reminders)**, the small project Mashape gave me to do for an internship position.
 I think it's really close to this assignment and to the Node.js course.
 Maybe it can inspire you for the future lessons.
 Full description of the features is in the readme.